Darkyenus/wemi/DESIGN.md

 | `bush/booing:fooing:fruit`         | Orange          |
 | `tree/booing:mooing:fooing:fruit`         | Orange          |

-As mentioned above, there is one more mode of operation, appending, which is achieved using method `+=` instead of `set`.
+As mentioned above, there is one more feature, modifying, in our case appending, which is achieved using method `add` instead of `set`.
 This is useful when you want to add more elements to a `Collection` bound to a key.
-The querying for these keys is similar to how standard keys are used, but when the value bound by `set` is reached, the order is queried from that point backwards and all `+=` added elements are added to the resulting collection.
+The querying for these keys is similar to how standard keys are used, but when the value bound by `set` is reached, the order is queried from that point backwards and all `add` added elements are added to the resulting collection.
 Note that there must be a point with some concrete set value, if all binding holders have only addition and none has concrete binding, the query will fail.
+Appending however is just a special case of modifying, which allows to arbitrarily modify the value returned by querying deeper scope.
+To do that, use method `modify` - the previous value will be available as an argument to the key-setting function.

 ## Build script
 All of the build definitions are inside a build script.
 Build script is a file, typically in a root directory of a project,